 To make our Kubernetes nodes a little bit more secure we’ll add some basic security settings and of course we’ll use Ansible to roll it out.
 Ansible directory layout best practice will tell you to have a separate inventory file for production and staging server.
 Since I don’t have a staging system I just create a single

 hosts file now e.g.:

-controller0[1:3]... instead of specifing every node here.
-We also create a group of host groups for all our Kubernetes hosts called
+controller0[1:3]... instead of specifying every node here.
+I also created a group of host groups for all our Kubernetes hosts called

 [k8s:children].
 Now a little bit more information about the host groups mentioned above:

 [vpn] includes all hosts that will be part of my fully meshed WireGuard VPN.
 Fully meshed means that every host can talk to every host in this group with one exception:

 workstation.
 This is basically only a VPN client host (my laptop) where I run

 ansible-playbook commands.
 But the real reason why my workstation is part of the WireGuard VPN is that this enables me to run

 kubectl locally which in turn connects to the K8s API server over a secure WireGuard VPN connection.
 I’ll explain this in another blog post how it works.
 Stay tuned for now…

 [k8s_kubectl] group (well in this case there is only one host in the group…) is used to execute THE Kubernetes control utility called